Inlays and onlays: Metal-ceramic

+Zirconia

+Zirconia, a high-performance ceramic material, has gained popularity in dental restorations due to its superior mechanical properties and biocompatibility.
+Zirconia inlays and onlays are particularly suitable for posterior teeth where strength and durability are paramount.
+The exceptional strength and wear resistance of zirconia make them particularly well-suited for posterior teeth subjected to high masticatory forces.
+However, their clinical success requires precise handling and preparation to ensure optimal outcomes.

 Cementation

 Inlays and onlays are cemented in the mouth using adhesive resin luting cements.
 These materials are placed in the inlay/ onlay and placed onto the prepared tooth.
 Once the onlay/ inlay is seated, the viscosity of the adhesive resin luting cement decreases.
 This makes placing the inlay/onlay easier and reduces the chances of breakage.

 Luting cements can have a low modulus or a high modulus.
 Low modulus luting cements are more flexible and withstand more force without failing.
 If a high modulus cement is used to cement an inlay or onlay, the restoration will not be able to transfer stresses properly into the cavity walls.
 With a low modulus; the cement will absorb deformations under loading and limit the pressure transmitted to surrounding tooth structures.

 Composite inlays are cured by polymerisation shrinkage.
-Usually the composite will have been ‘super cured’, which means cured using temperature, pressure or light.
+Usually the composite will have been 'super cured', which means cured using temperature, pressure or light.
 This makes the inlay sturdier and improves wear.
 However, the disadvantage of super curing is that it leaves less reactive resin groups to bond to the cement and therefore the strength of bond will be less.

 Preparation of inlays are with close to parallel walls and a key on the occlusal surface- this is sometimes sufficient for retention purposes so adhesive resin luting cements may not be needed.

 Ceramic inlays can also be cured with chemically cured resin composite or dual cured resin composite.
 According to a 10-year evaluation of ceramic inlays cemented with both chemically cured resin composite and dual cured resin composite; the inlays cemented with chemically cured survived longer after cementation.
 After 10 years the survival of the chemically cured inlays were 100% and of the dual cured were 77%.

 Bonding agents can be applied to dentine before cementation of inlays and onlays.
 This is something that is very useful as dentine contains a lot of mineral, which makes binding more problematic.
 A bonding agent that is applied straight after the preparation has been finished will give rise to greater dentine bond strengths.
 If the bonding agent is applied just before cementing the inlay/onlay or if no bonding agents are applied; the dentine bond strengths will be noticeably lower.

 In conclusion; the type of luting agent and properties have an impact on how long ceramic/inlays will stay cemented in the mouth.